-Lucy Letby trial: Nurse accused of lying over twin boy's death
+Lucy Letby trial: Nurse says 'dirty' ward was factor in baby deaths

 Prosecutor Nick Johnson KC put it to Ms Letby that Child E was bleeding at 21:00.

-Mr Johnson referrenced Ms Letby's initial defence statement, agreed in February 2021, in which she said Child E's mother "may have" visited "later than 21:00".
+Mr Johnson referenced Ms Letby's initial defence statement, agreed in February 2021, in which she said Child E's mother "may have" visited "later than 21:00".

 Ms Letby told the court she could not say "definitively" what time it was but repeated that "there was no blood prior to 22:00".